Veggissss/FFT2SD/README.md

 - TODO: Evaluation metrics presented as graphical, tables etc.

 ## Investigate
-- See if end of sentence marker impacts different models.
+- See if end of sentence marker and prompt impacts the different models.
 - Encoder:
     * Extra label specific masked training
     * One mask to many tokens.
 (String comments etc)